RAMINCNZ/tngwp_frontend_user_functions/readme.txt

 5. Profile Page

 == Changelog ==
+= 4.0 =
+* Updated code to work with PHP 8.0
+* Incorporated Google ReCaptcha 3.0 and removed old captcha.
+* Replaced special login and lost password pages with shortcodes.
+* Other minor tweaks and fixes to improve functionality.
 = 3.0 =
 * Added login/logout/delete user functions so that the standard TNG plugin is no longer required.
 * Changed validation for captcha so that the submit button is no longer disabled.